Isothermal titration calorimetry: Metal binding interactions

 Binding metal ions to protein and other components of biological material is one of the most popular uses of ITC, since ovotransferrin to ferric iron binding study published by Lin et al. from MicroCal Inc. This is due to some of the metal ions utilized in biological systems having d10 electron configuration which cannot be studied with other common techniques such as UV-vis spectrophotometry or electron paramagnetic resonance.
 It is also closely related to biochemical and medicinal studies due to the large abundance of metal binding enzymes in biological systems.

 Carbon nanotubes and related materials

 The technique has been well utilized in studying carbon nanotubes to determine thermodynamic binding interactions with biological molecules and graphene composite interactions.
 Another notable use of ITC with carbon nanotubes is optimization of preparation of carbon nanotubes from graphene composite and polyvinyl alcohol (PVA).
 PVA assembly process can be measured thermodynamically as mixing of the two ingredients is an exothermic reaction, and its binding trend can be easily observed by ITC.

+Nanoparticle-Protein Interactions

+ITC is increasingly utilized to study protein-nanoparticle interactions by providing key insights into binding affinity (in the form of association constant), interaction mechanisms (quantified through binding enthalpy, binding entropy, and Gibbs free energy), and binding stoichiometry.
+These thermodynamic parameters from ITC can help assess structural modifications in proteins upon adsorption onto nanoparticle surfaces.

+Limitations

+One of the main limitations of ITC is that it is prone to allowing only moderate binding conformations to be detected, making it less effective for detecting very weak or extremely tight binding events.
+Hence, it may struggle to provide accurate thermodynamic parameters for slow kinetic processes with long time constants, as these interactions may be masked by baseline noise and variability.
+On the other hand, high-affinity interactions can be challenging to measure if they take several minutes or longer to fully develop, or if the measured signal depends on the reaction enthalpy.
+When the binding enthalpy is close to zero, ITC may fail to generate meaningful interaction data, instead producing a series of small, uniform peaks that result in flat and uninformative thermograms.

+ITC is also susceptible to interference from unrelated heat signals, making it difficult to isolate and interpret the heat changes associated with the interaction of interest.
+Other limitations include solubility constraints, challenges in accurately determining protein concentration and the need to prepare the ligand in the same solution conditions as the protein for reliable measurements.